Brian Laundrie’s Parents Knew He Murdered Gabby Petito, Lawsuit By Fiancée's Family Says

 The civil lawsuit against Chris and Roberta Laundrie was filed on Thursday, March 10 by Petito’s mother, Nichole Schmidt, and father, Joseph Petito, according to court documents obtained by WFLA.

 On Friday, Jan.
-21, the FBI announced that Brian Laundrie took responsibility for the death of Gabby Petito, his 22-year-old fiancé.
+21, the FBI announced that Brian Laundrie took responsibility for the death of Gabby Petito, his 22-year-old fiancée.

 "Investigators found human remains later confirmed to be Mr. Laundrie, along with a backpack, notebook, and a revolver," the FBI said in a statement.
 "A review of the notebook revealed written statements by Mr. Laundrie claiming responsibility for Ms. Petito’s death."